 16 Ways to Get Through the Airport Faster

 7. Similarly, buy your own food -- or order ahead.

 Another recent development onboard is the frequent need to feed yourself, even when airlines offer meals for purchase.
 To decrease waste (and I believe also to decrease craft weight), airlines are understocking on food, and seem always to run out of the best menu items halfway down the aisle at mealtime.

 The simplest approach would be to eat before your flight, or bring your own food.
 A more hardcore approach is to order a special meal when you book your flight -- it could be vegetarian, or kosher, or anything that gets your meal off the main food cart coming down the aisle.
-Two things happen when you do this; first, your meal is served first, before the full cabin service starts, and second, the food tends to be more fresh.
+Two things happen when you do this: your meal is served first, before the full cabin service starts, and the food tends to be more fresh.
 I traveled with a friend more than 25 years ago who always requested kosher dishes, as he knew he would get fresh, hot meals, and it still works often enough.